The Waa-Mu Show: Another Way West

-The 2016 performance was titled Another Way West.
-The story follows a female researcher, accompanied by her nieces and nephews, on the Oregon Trail searching for her late ancestor.
+The 2016 performance was Another Way West.
+It follows a female researcher, accompanied by her nieces and nephews, on the Oregon Trail searching for her late ancestor.
 This show merges the journeys of both the researcher and her ancestor on the Oregon Trail.

 Gold

 In 2015, the students put on Gold, based on the 1936 Olympics.
-The plot centered around journalists sent to report about the Olympics, specifically focusing on the US Basketball Team, the US Swim Team, and the US Track and Field Team.
-Opening night for the show was May 1, 2015.
+The plot centers around journalists sent to report about the Olympics, focusing on the US Basketball Team, the US Swim Team, and the US Track and Field Team.
+Opening night was May 1, 2015.

 Double Feature at Hollywood and Vine, an adaptation of Twelfth Night

-Inspired by the Shakespeare play, Twelfth Night, the 2014 Waa-Mu Show was Double Feature at Hollywood and Vine.
-The protagonist, Viola, disguises herself as a man in order to find fame as an actor in the 1930s.
-Opening night for the show was May 2, 2014.
+Inspired by Shakespeare's Twelfth Night, the 2014 Waa-Mu Show was Double Feature at Hollywood and Vine.
+The protagonist, Viola, disguises herself as a man to find fame as an actor in the 1930s.
+Opening night was May 2, 2014.

 Flying Home

-The performance in 2013 entitled, Flying Home, combined the ideas of three very well known productions, Peter Pan, Alice in Wonderland, and The Wizard of Oz.
-The main theme of this production is about adolescents leaving home and developing throughout college.
-Opening night for this performance was May 3, 2013.
+The 2013 performance, Flying Home, combined the ideas of three well-known productions, Peter Pan, Alice in Wonderland, and The Wizard of Oz.
+It is about adolescents leaving home and developing throughout college.
+Opening night was May 3, 2013.